IncoCode/AccountInBank-GTA5/README.md

 Known issues
 --------------
 Don't type numbers using your numpad.
-Sometimes it's works incorrect.
+Sometimes it works incorrect.

 Settings
 --------------